quintuscarlson/cpp-histogram/README.md

   - operator<< to print a formatted histogram

 ## How It Works
-1. The program reads integers from a file, ignoring any values outside the range 1–9.
+1. The program reads integers from a file.
 2. Each valid number increments the corresponding frequency counter.
 3. Statistics are computed by scanning the frequency array and, when needed, expanding counts into an ordered list for median calculation.
 4. The main program outputs the statistics, prints the histogram, and demonstrates histogram merging.

 ## File Requirements
-Provide a text file containing integers from 1–9 separated by newlines.
+Provide a text file containing integers separated by newlines.
 Example:
 1
 3
 3